whitegertsok/ALTRONscannerOSINT/README.md

 3. Launch with Expo Go:
 ```
    · Your browser will show a QR code.
-   · Open the Expo Go app on your phone and tap the "Scan QR Code" option.
+   · Scan QR Code for your photo camera.
-   · Scan the QR code shown in your browser.
+   · Poke to open the help with Expo Go
    · The app will automatically start building and running the project.
 Wait for the process to complete.
 ```
 **⬇⬇⬇Technology Stack⬇⬇⬇**